JuliaEnergy/PowerDynamics.jl/test/OpenIPSL_test/ModelTransferRules.md

 **Note:** More building blocks are available - check `src/Library/building_blocks.jl` for the complete list and their implementations.

+**DONT USE THE SimpleGain blocks, those are just for debug purposes.
+For simple gain paasses you can just multiply the signal in the equations.
+Lots of other blocks, like SimpleLagLim have gains built in.**

 **For simple algebraic operations, implement directly in equations:**
 - `min(a, b)` → use `ifelse(a < b, a, b)` or MTK's `min(a, b)`
 - `max(a, b)` → use `ifelse(a > b, a, b)` or MTK's `max(a, b)`